-Then, ‘And what of you, my Beuto?
+Then, ‘And what of you, Beuto?
 What occupies your time on this autumn day?’

-Whatever remains of the ‘munkie’s innards slide down the hawk queen’s throat.
+What remains of the ‘munkie’s innards slides down the hawk queen’s throat.
 ‘And if you find no snakes?’

 King Beuto’s brow furrows.
 ‘There are always snakes to be found, my queen.
 What is this ab–’

-A shrill, hot war cry explodes from behind Queen Jemcis’s nest.
+A shrill war cry explodes from behind Queen Jemcis’s nest.
 Beuto bends at the knees in reaction, but the queen makes not a move.

 ‘Jemcis, what was–’

-‘Perhaps there are, perhaps… but perhaps they’ll be eaten by another.’
+‘Perhaps there are… but perhaps the snakes shall be eaten by another.’

 ‘My queen, you must be mistaken.
-No other hawk is capable of the feat, I and I alone was born with the gift of snake slaying.’
+No other hawk is capable of the feat; I and I alone was born with the gift to slay the legless bastards.’

-Queen Jemcis kees softly, as if addressing a mere hatchling.
-‘A gift, you say?
+Queen Jemcis kees softly then, as if to address a mere hatchling.
+‘The gift, you say?
 That’s charming, Beuto, as charming as your habit of calling me your queen.
 You kill the snakes well enough, but do you share your winnings?
-Do you offer the hawk queen a piece of your morsels, do you offer any to my subjects who flap their empty bellies across Monksville and back for you?
+Do you offer the hawk queen a piece of your morsels?
+Do you offer any to my subjects who flap their empty bellies across Monksville and back for you?
 You do not, and you shall not.
-You’ll never have the chance to make your mistake again.’
+You will never have the chance to make your mistake again.’

-Hawk King Beuto takes two steps back this time, spanning his wings and shrieking with rage.
+Hawk King Beuto backs two steps this time, spanning his wings and shrieking with rage.
 ‘How dare you send such vituperation, and with a belly full of sac’d ‘munkie!
 ‘Munkie which hasn’t been tasted by half the hawks in my flock since the summer!’

 ‘Yes, my flock.
-You may not remember – or do you purposely forget? – this flock was long established before your tail lucked upon it in the forest that day.
-Before you were welcomed into it.
-We were doing perfectly well before you–’
+You may not remember – or do you purposely forget? – this flock was long established before you lucked upon it in the forest that day.
+Before you were so graciously welcomed into it.
+We were doing perfectly well for ourselves before you–’

 ‘How dare yo–’